caseycas/CodeNLPReplication/README.md

 Details on installing kenlm can be found here: https://github.com/kpu/kenlm Details on installing tensorflow: https://www.tensorflow.org/install/

-Some shell scripts have been provided to streamline the steps of the experiments, but if you'd like to do a full replication, please contact the authors at:
+Some shell scripts have been provided to streamline the steps of the experiments, but if you'd like to do a full replication, or run into issues/errors while trying out the basic replication, please contact the authors at:

 ccasal@ucdavis.edu